Home» Gadgets» Mobiles» Redmi A7 Price Increased by Rs. 1,000: Still Worth It?

 • Colors: Black, Sky Blue, Orchid Purple

 The Redmi A7 feels like Xiaomi is playing it very safe.
-A5 being the best-selling Xiaomi smartphone in Nepal in 2025, it makes sense that they did not want to rock the boat, and identical specs as last year are a clear sign of that.
+With the A5 being the best-selling Xiaomi smartphone in Nepal in 2025, it makes sense they did not want to rock the boat, and the near-identical specs are a clear sign of that.

 What makes it hard to get excited is that the phone only ships with 3GB of RAM.
-And that is a tough pill to swallow for anyone looking for a bit more.
+For a phone that is now pushing Rs.
+17,000, that is a tough pill to swallow for anyone looking for just a bit more breathing room.

 What are your thoughts on the Redmi A7?
 Let us know in the comments below!